 Looking for an easy pie recipe?
-Easy Banoffee Pie couldn’t be simpler!
+Banoffee Pie couldn’t be more simple!
 It’s a layered pie with a graham cracker crust, caramel sauce, bananas, and whipped cream.
-Easy to make and SO delicious!
+It’s easy to make and SO delicious!

 First things first, what on earth is banoffee?
 It’s nothing groundbreaking—just a combination of the words banana and toffee.